qiyfoundation/Qiy-Scheme/Qiy-Node/Qiy Node API.md

 This document describes the Qiy Node API.

-The Qiy Node API enables a client to access protected described resources of a server via a controller using feeds, see [Definition of Resource Access Management]#../Definitions.md#resource-access-management).
+The Qiy Node API enables a client to access protected described resources of a server via a controller using feeds, see [Definition of Resource Access Management](../Definitions.md#resource-access-management).

-This can be used for example by a [Relying Party][Definitions Relying Party] to access [Personal Data][Definitions Personal Data] of an [Individual][Definitions Individual] from a [Data Provider][Definitions Data Provider] under control of the [Individual][Definitions Individual] using what is then often called a [Data Reference][Definitions Data Reference].
+This can be used for example by a [Relying Party][Definitions Relying Party] to access [Personal Data][Definitions Personal Data] of an [Individual][Definitions Individual] from a [Data Provider][Definitions Data Provider] under control of the [Individual][Definitions Individual].

 Software developers use the api for Qiy-based solutions (as provided interface) or [Qiy Node Implementations][Definitions Qiy Node Implementation] (as requirement for implementation).